xincoder/GRIP/README.md

 This repository is the code of [GRIP: Graph-based Interaction-aware Trajectory Prediction](https://arxiv.org/abs/1907.07792) on the [Baidu Apollo Trajectory dataset](http://apolloscape.auto/trajectory.html#).

 ___
+### License
+This code is shared only for research purposes, and this cannot be used for any commercial purposes.

+___
 ### Training

 1. Modify "data_root" in data_process.py and then run the script to preprocess the data.